ostaquet/Arduino-MQ131-driver/README.md

 MQ131 sensor(2,A0, LOW_CONCENTRATION, 10000);
 ```

 Before using the driver, it's better to calibrate it.
 You can do that through the function calibrate().
 The best is to calibrate the sensor at 20°C and 65% of humidity in clean fresh air.
-The calibration adjust 2 parameters:
+The calibration adjusts 2 parameters:
  * The value of the base resistance (R0)
  * The time required to heat the sensor and get consistent readings (Time to read)
 ```